Can it really be healthy……. ? Hmmm…….now there’s a question!

 Chocolate like many foods, when in it’s raw natural state is packed with nutrients and freshly made raw chocolate is definitely a healthier option than processed chocolate filled with sugar, dairy and blasted at high temperatures.
 But does that mean we can consider it a health food?
 Well, that’s really depends on who you ask….. so maybe the question really should be “do we want chocolate in our life?” and if so, do we have a healthy relationship with it?

-Depending what ingredients are added to the mix will determine how healthy or unhealthy chocolate ends up – what has it been sweetened with and are any additional fats added?
+Depending what ingredients are added to the mix will also affect how healthy or unhealthy chocolate ends up – what has it been sweetened with and are any additional fats added?
 There are several different sugars available depending on your preference and they all affect us in a different way.
 We can also add a selection of superfoods to make the chocolate even more nutritious.

 Raw chocolate full of superfoods can provide an added boost to our overall wellbeing.
 Whilst it is viewed by many as being medicinal, there are plenty more people who do not believe that eating chocolate can compete with the health benefits of eating dark greens, sprouts, algaes & seaweeds but it certainly is a magical food and can quite easily be part of a balanced diet.
 If you don’t have a sweet tooth then try adding raw chocolate to savoury dishes – sprinkle cacao nibs in a salad or add them to dips and sauces.